Plan your upgrade to Microsoft Dynamics CRM 2016 Server

 Have an account in the same Active Directory domain as the server or servers that are being upgraded.

-Be a member of both the Deployment Administrator Role and the Microsoft Dynamics CRM System Administrator Role for any organizations that will be upgraded.
+Be a member of both the Deployment Administrator Role and the Microsoft Dynamics 365 System Administrator Role for any organizations that will be upgraded.

 Have administrator rights on the SQL Server and Reporting Services server associated with the deployment that is being upgraded.